Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 If you have ever been using ChatGPT and it has asked you to rank two responses, this is OpenAI collecting data for future rounds of RLHF.

 The result with fine-tuning is the production of specialized models built on top of the same foundation.
-While in this course we will not go through the process of building your own LLM, the excellent book [Build a Large Language Model from Scratch](https://www.manning.com/books/build-a-large-language-model-from-scratch) by Sebastian Raschka, walks you through this in detailk using PyTorch if you are interested.
+While in this course we will not go through the process of building your own LLM, the excellent book [Build a Large Language Model from Scratch](https://www.manning.com/books/build-a-large-language-model-from-scratch) by Sebastian Raschka, walks you through this in detail using PyTorch if you are interested.
 The above picture is adapted from his book.

-In the next section we will dig into the details about how LLMS actually work.
+In the next section we will dig into the details about how LLMs actually work.
 As we said, it isn't just that they are *large*, but their *architecture*, that makes them so powerful.

 ## 3. LLM architecture
 In this section we will walk step-by-step through the following simplifed LLM architecture diagram: